Brokerage in the Black Box: Swing States, Strategic Ambiguity, and the Global Politics of AI Governance: Opacity by Design: Complexity, Political-economic Incentives, and Limits of Explainable AI

 \subsection{Algorithmic Complexity and the Limits of Explainable AI}

 The opacity of contemporary machine-learning systems, particularly large-scale deep learning architectures, should be understood as a structural and enduring property rather than a transient technical shortcoming.
-As models scale in parameters, training data, and optimization complexity, the mapping between inputs and outputs becomes increasingly non-linear, distributed, and irreducible to simple causal narratives, producing the so-called “black box” models \cite{r:15, r:16, r:17}.
-State-of-the-art language and multimodal models now operate with hundreds of billions or even trillions of parameters, trained on vast, heterogeneous datasets that cannot be exhaustively curated or audited \cite{r:18}.
-Optimization across high-dimensional spaces with dense cross-layer interactions generates emerging behaviors or capacities not explicitly encoded or anticipated \cite{r:19, r:20}.
-Even complete access to model weights or architecture might still not allow reconstruction of the causal pathways behind specific outputs.
-Opacity, therefore, is intrinsic to the mathematical and representational complexity of these systems, not merely the product of secrecy or inadequate documentation.
+As models expand in parameters, training data, and optimization complexity, the input-output mapping becomes increasingly non-linear, distributed, and irreducible to simple causal narratives, producing the so-called “black box” models \cite{r:15, r:16, r:17}.
+State-of-the-art language and multimodal models now operate with hundreds of billions or trillions of parameters trained on vast, heterogeneous datasets that cannot be exhaustively curated or audited \cite{r:18}.
+Optimization across high-dimensional spaces with dense cross-layer interactions produces emergent behaviors not explicitly encoded or anticipated \cite{r:20}.
+Even full access to model weights or architectures may not reveal the causal pathways underlying specific outputs.
+Opacity is therefore intrinsic to the mathematical and representational complexity of these systems, not merely a product of secrecy or inadequate documentation.